Annie Londonderry: Entrepreneurship

-Londonderry was a brilliant saleswoman and an exceptional storyteller, raising all of the money and attracting the media attention necessary for her trip to be a success.
+As a saleswoman and storyteller, Londonderry raised all of the money and attracted the media attention necessary for her trip.
 Her main income was from selling advertising space on her bike and person, hanging ribbons and signs for products ranging from bicycle tires to perfume.
 Her first sponsor was the Londonderry Lithia Spring Water Company of New Hampshire, which paid her $100 to carry a placard on her bike with its company name and to use the name "Annie Londonderry" throughout her trip.
 In Chicago, she received sponsorship from Sterling Cycle Company for promotion of its products when she swapped her bulky Columbia for the faster and lighter Sterling Roadster.

 During her travels, she gave lectures about her adventures, often exaggerating her exploits.
 These enthralled the media and boosted her popularity.
 For instance, in France she described herself as an orphan, wealthy heiress, a Harvard medical student, the inventor of a new method of stenography, and the niece of a U.S. senator.
 While in the United States, she told stories about hunting tigers in India with German royalty and getting sent to a Japanese prison with a bullet wound.
 She also gave cycling demonstrations and sold promotional photos of herself, souvenir pins, and autographs.

 After the trip, she accepted an offer to write about her adventures as the "New Woman" and moved her family to Bronx, New York City, where Joseph Pulitzer’s newspaper, The World, hired her to write, as "Nellie Bly, Jr." An article began "I am a journalist and a 'new woman,' if that term means that I believe I can do anything that any man can do."

 After reuniting with her husband, Annie became pregnant and her brief stint as a reporter ended.

 She had a child in 1897.
 She left again, living in northern California.
 She returned, living with her husband in the Bronx, New York, operating a clothing business.
 In the 1920s, the business was burned and, Kopchovsky used the insurance money to start Grace Strap & Novelty in Manhattan, "with a man named Feldman she met at a Horn & Hardart restaurant."